killian05000/Sea-Detector/README.md

 --------------------------------
 	To run the project you must previously install some libraries and dependencies.
-You can download those ones by using the following command line
+You can download those ones by using the requirements file

 		$ pip3 install -r requirements.txt